david-macmahon/HashpipeIBVerbs.jl/README.md

 for how send work completion notifications are requested will show two ICMP sequence numbers being sent on the first call to `HashpipeIBVerbs.send_pkts`, but on subsequent calls only one sequence number will be sent per call.
-Newer versions of the underlying library (as of commit 98caca4) will show two sequence numbers being sent on each and every call.
+Newer versions of the underlying library (as of `hashpipe` commit `98caca4`) will show two sequence numbers being sent on each and every call.